Preston and District Pool League – League Regulations – 2026 Summer League

 ii.
 Match date imposed by league officials.

 iii.
-Failure to play a game because of team being obstructive up to a 3pt fine. -match awarded to opposition.
+Failure to play a game because of team being obstructive - up to a 3pt deduction with the match awarded to the opposition.

-iv.
-Where both teams are deemed equally responsible Failure to play a game within the allotted time - 3pt fine both teams.
-And disqualification if in a competition.
+Iv.
+Where both teams are deemed equally responsible for failure to play a game within the allotted time - 3pt deduction for both teams.
+If a competition match disqualification will also be incurred.

 v.
 Teams who exceed the season allowance for rearranged games may be fined up to 3pts.
 Where possible the committee should encourage all matches to be played and flexibility is encouraged.
-However, committee may ask a team if they would rearrange but can NOT enforce it if the opposing team refuses to rearrange.
+However, the committee may ask a team if they would rearrange but CANNOT enforce it if the opposing team refuses to rearrange.

 i.
-If a team has no intention of turning up for a league or cup game, they should inform the League and ring the opposition at least 45mins prior to the start of the scheduled match..
+If a team has a valid reason which means they are unable to attend a league or cup game, they should inform the League and ring the opposition, as soon as they become aware but at least 2 hours prior to the start of the scheduled match.
+All rearrangements are to be made between the captains involved and the league informed of the new date.

 The aim is to prevent a player or players from bringing the Preston and District Pool League into Disrepute.
 Please see section 3 for guidance.
-However, if the team captain of the offending player or players have not acted in the appropriate manner to prevent a player or players from misbehaving then the committee will have no choice but to take the appropriate action against the Team.
+However, if the team captain of the offending player or players have not acted in the appropriate manner to prevent a player or players from misbehaving then the committee reserves the right to take the appropriate action against the team.

 i.
 Where a player is deemed to have bought the league in disrepute by their actions the committee may fine a team as follows